...

 How much money do you need to live comfortably in Thailand?

-I live very comfortably in Bangkok with a budget of $1500 a month.
-I highly recommend of having a monthly income or budget for a minimum of $2,000 per month at allow a cushion.
+While I could live very comfortably in Bangkok with a budget of $1500 a month.
+I highly recommend of having a monthly income or budget of a minimum of $2,000 per month to allow a cushion, preferably $3k+

 Author